 Mr. Farnsworth is a Florida native and was raised in the Englewood area.
 Mr. Farnsworth received his Bachelor of Science in Elementary Education from Troy State University in Alabama.
 Mr. Farnsworth is a Florida certified teacher in Elementary Education and K-12 Computer Science.
-Mr. Farnsworth spent sixteen years in Technology with the Diocese of Venice, taught at St. Martha Catholic School and was named Assistant Principal in 2016.
+Mr. Farnsworth spent twenty one years in Technology with the Diocese of Venice, taught at St. Martha Catholic School and was named Assistant Principal in 2016.

 Mrs. Kimber Marshall, Finance Manager, is originally from Massachusetts.
 Mrs. Marshall earned her Bachelor's Degree in Accounting from Northeastern University.
 She earned a Masters Degree in Taxation from Bentley College.
 Mrs. Marshall previously worked as a Corporate Tax Accountant for a number of global corporations before relocating to Sarasota with her family.